 Bifacial photovoltaic (PV) modules present an opportunity for increased energy production, better LCOE and more flexible array configurability over conventional monofacial modules by simultaneously accepting light from both sides of a PV array.
-Sandia National Laboratories and the DOE PV Regional Test Centers (RTCs) for Solar Technologies. are testing several arrays of bifacial PV modules from Prism Solar, a U.S. manufacturer of bifacial PV technologies.
-This report describes performance based on the first six months of operating history of Prism Solar test arrays installed in Albuquerque.
-Two other similar test arrays are currently being constructed at RTC sites in Vermont and Nevada and will begin operations by the end of 2016.
+Sandia National Laboratories and the DOE PV Regional Test Centers (RTCs) for Solar Technologies are testing several arrays of bifacial PV modules from Prism Solar, a U.S. manufacturer of bifacial PV technologies.
+This report describes performance based on the first twelve months of operating history of Prism Solar test arrays installed in Albuquerque.
+An earlier report on the first six months was released earlier.
+Two other similar test arrays have recently been constructed at RTC sites in Vermont and Nevada and will begin operations by the end of 2016.
 This report therefore provides data and analysis for the Prism Solar installation at the New Mexico RTC only; performance data for the Prism Solar systems at other RTC sites are forthcoming.